Is the Observable Universe Consistent with the Cosmological Principle?: Early Universe FLRW anomalies

-We begin here with the subset of CMB anomalies that exhibit directional dependence, before progressing to anomalies in the late Universe in section \ref{sec:late_universe_FLRW_anomalies}.
+We begin the list with a subset of anomalies seen in CMB temperature anisotropy data exhibiting directional dependence, before progressing to anomalies in the late Universe in section \ref{sec:late_universe_FLRW_anomalies}.
 These anomalies concern the higher order multipoles $\ell = 2, 3, \dots$ beyond the kinematic dipole $\ell =1$.
 Note, the latter has a much larger amplitude in the $m K$ range and has to be subtracted to process the smaller temperature anisotropies in the $\mu K$ range.
-More concretely, it is worth noting that CMB anomalies with statistical significance $2$-$3 \, \sigma$ are well documented (see \cite{bib:Schwarz2016} for a review), but the prevailing narrative is that the anomalies are benign and do not affect cosmological parameters.
-Emerging results \cite{bib:Fosalba2021, bib:Yeung2022}, which are supported \cite{bib:Axelsson2013}, and contradicted elsewhere \cite{bib:Mukherjee2016, bib:Mukherjee2018} in the literature, suggest this may no longer be the case and the implications are profound.
-In short, if Planck \cite{bib:Planck2018b} has underestimated directional systematic uncertainties, or alternatively put, if the flat $\Lambda$CDM model needs to be extended within the FLRW paradigm to ensure cosmological parameters have no directional dependence, this has knock on implications for both precision cosmology, in particular constraints on the neutrino masses \cite{bib:DiValentino2021b, bib:Jimenez2022}, and Hubble and $S_8$ tensions \cite{bib:Huang2020, bib:deJaeger2020, bib:Pesce2020, bib:Kourkchi2020, bib:Schombert2020, bib:Khetan2021, bib:Blakeslee2021, bib:Freedman2021, bib:Riess2021, bib:Asgari2021, bib:Heymans2021, bib:Amon2022, bib:Abbott2022}.
-It is hard to imagine the findings of \cite{bib:Fosalba2021, bib:Yeung2022} without the CMB anomalies, especially the directional anomalies \cite{bib:Eriksen2003, bib:Park2003, bib:Hansen2004, bib:Eriksen2007, bib:Hansen2009, bib:deOliveira2004, bib:Schwarz2004, bib:Land2005, bib:Kim2010, bib:Planck2013, bib:Planck2016, bib:Planck2018c}, so we also do due diligence by reviewing these results.
+It is worth noting that CMB anomalies with statistical significance $2$-$3 \, \sigma$ are well documented (see, for example, \cite{bib:Schwarz2016} for a review).
+But the prevailing narrative is that the anomalies are \bcomm{of marginal significance, in other words, benign, especially since one has to resort to \textit{a posteriori} statistics\footnote{\bcomm{This complaint is of less concern when one repeats an experiment and finds the same deviating results.
+Some trace of the CMB anomalies we document in this section can be found in both WMAP and Planck data sets.
+Indeed, little progress elucidating the origin of the anomalies was made by the Planck satellite and we await polarization data from LiteBIRD \cite{bib:Matsumara2014}.}}}, and do not affect cosmological parameters.
+Emerging results \cite{bib:Fosalba2021, bib:Yeung2022}, which are supported by, for example, Ref.~\cite{bib:Axelsson2013}, and contradicted elsewhere by Ref.~\cite{bib:Mukherjee2016, bib:Mukherjee2018} in the literature, suggest this may no longer be the case and the implications are profound.
+In short, if \bcomm{the} Planck \bcomm{Collaboration} \cite{bib:Planck2018b} has underestimated directional systematic uncertainties, or stated differently, if the flat $\Lambda$CDM model needs to be extended within the FLRW paradigm to ensure cosmological parameters have no directional dependence, this has knock on implications for both precision cosmology, in particular constraints on the neutrino masses \cite{bib:DiValentino2021b, bib:Jimenez2022}, and the Hubble and $S_8$ tensions \cite{bib:Huang2020, bib:deJaeger2020, bib:Pesce2020, bib:Kourkchi2020, bib:Schombert2020, bib:Khetan2021, bib:Blakeslee2021, bib:Freedman2021, bib:Riess2021, bib:Asgari2021, bib:Heymans2021, bib:Amon2022, bib:Abbott2022}.
+It is hard to imagine the findings of Ref.~\cite{bib:Fosalba2021, bib:Yeung2022} without the CMB anomalies, especially the directional anomalies \cite{bib:Eriksen2003, bib:Park2003, bib:Hansen2004, bib:Eriksen2007, bib:Hansen2009, bib:deOliveira2004,bib:Ralston2004, bib:Schwarz2004, bib:Land2005, bib:Kim2010, bib:Planck2013, bib:Planck2016, bib:Planck2018c}.
+So we also do due diligence by reviewing these results.
 A key point is that despite the kinematic CMB dipole being subtracted, some residual of this direction appears to remain imprinted through CMB anomalies, as we explain in sections \ref{sec:quadrupole_octopole} and \ref{sec:parity}.
+Furthermore, preferred axes noted in other astronomical surveys spanning the electromagnetic spectrum were also found to be aligned with the CMB kinematic dipole, pointing towards the Virgo cluster~\cite{bib:Ralston2004,bib:Ralston2010}.
 The standard narrative says that these are coincidences.
 Moreover, consistency checks internal to the CMB have been performed and the results are consistent with a purely kinematic interpretation for the CMB dipole \cite{bib:Ferreira2021, bib:Saha2021}.